Amira van Weegen

 Key Insights

-Why Office Spaces Need to be Rethought Today
+Why Office Spaces Need to Be Rethought

-The world of work has fundamentally changed in recent years.
-The pandemic accelerated the adoption of hybrid work models, where employees split their time between home office and the office.
-The outcome: Offices designed for 100% occupancy are often half empty on many days.
+The world of work in the DACH region has changed fundamentally in recent years.
+The pandemic accelerated the adoption of hybrid work models, in which employees split their time between working from home and the office.
+The result: offices that were designed for 100% occupancy are half empty on many days.

-A concrete example illustrates the problem: A company with 500 employees in Berlin-Mitte rents 5,000m² of office space.
-In reality, only an average of 250-300 people show up per day – this corresponds to 50-60% occupancy.
-The result: annual additional costs of €210,000 to €300,000 for spaces that no one uses.
+A concrete example illustrates the issue: A company with 500 employees in Berlin-Mitte rents 5,000m² of office space.
+In reality, only 250-300 people show up on average per day – that corresponds to 50-60% occupancy.
+The result: annual extra costs of €210,000 to €300,000 for space that no one uses.

-Typical occupancy in a hybrid work office: Monday: ~30% | Tuesday: ~90% | Wednesday: ~70% | Thursday: ~90% | Friday: ~25%
+Typical utilization in a hybrid work office: Monday: ~30 % | Tuesday: ~90 % | Wednesday: ~70 % | Thursday: ~90 % | Friday: ~25 %

 Common Pitfalls: How Office Spaces Are Still Being Wasted Today